gocomet/css/README.md

 # Airbnb CSS / Sass Styleguide

-*A mostly reasonable approach to CSS and Sass*
+*A mostly reasonable approach to CSS and Sass.
+Forked from Airbnb, and tweaked to suit ourselves a little better.*

 ## Table of Contents